ansshameed/Pairs-Trading/README.md

 # **Pairs-Trading Strategy (PTS)**

+Identifies two historically correlated assets and generates trading signals using technical analysis to profit from mean-reversion.

+## What is Pairs Trading?
 - Pairs Trading is a **market-neutral strategy** to identify two historically correlated assets
 - Takes **long position in underperforming asset** and **short position in outperforming asset** when price relationship diverges
 - Profits made when **prices revert to mean**